 Take English.
 A British consumer is unlikely to be won over by an advertising campaign which is primarily addressed to Australians.
 Although these two countries speak the same language, the cultural differences between them are vast.
 Consumers have different priorities, different values, different needs.
 An Australian brewer, for example, might emphasise how refreshing their product is, whilst a British beerseller might concentrate on the flavour.

 Who is the translation for?

-Whether a document is intended for internal or external use will have an impact on your translation needs.
+Whether a document is intended for internal or external use will also have an impact on your translation needs.

-Clearly, if a document is aimed at potential or existing customers, or any other external stakeholder in the company such as shareholders) it must be perfect.A more-or-less passable, free, internet-translated version of the target market’s language will not be enough.
+Clearly, if a document is aimed at potential or existing customers, or any other external stakeholder (such as shareholders) it must be perfect.A more-or-less passable, free, internet-translated version of the target market’s language is simply not enough.

-In this case, a customer may decide to optimise the ‘speed’ and ‘cost’ corners of the impossible triangle, and forego the quality checking stage of the translation process.
-This inevitably means that some mistakes slip through the net, and the phrasing will occasionally be clumsy or remote from the original, but it will nonetheless be a basically readable and comprehensible text.
+On the other hand, if the only people who will see the document are employees, that document does not really need to be precise.
+In this case, clients sometimes decide that the quality of translation is not a priority (relative to price and speed, that is).
+Therefore a client may decide to optimise speed and cost, and forego the quality checking stage of the translation process.
+This inevitably means that some mistakes slip through, and the phrasing will occasionally be remote from the original.
+But it will, nonetheless, be a basically readable and comprehensible text.